Powell: Fed to keep hiking rates until it controls inflation - KTVZ

 AP Economics Writer

-WASHINGTON (AP) — Chair Jerome Powell underscored the Federal Reserve’s determination to keep raising interest rates until it has brought inflation under control — a high-stakes effort that carries the risk of causing an eventual recession.
+WASHINGTON (AP) — Chair Jerome Powell has underscored the Federal Reserve’s determination to keep raising interest rates until it has brought inflation under control.
+It’s a high-stakes effort that carries the risk of causing an eventual recession.
 The Fed’s increases in its benchmark short-term rate typically lead, in turn, to higher borrowing costs for consumers and businesses, including for mortgages, auto loans and credit cards.
 The economy usually slows as a result.
-“What we need to see is inflation coming down in a clear and convincing way,” Powell said at a Wall Street Journal conference.
-“And we’re going to keep pushing until we see that.”
+Powell said at a Wall Street Journal conference that the Fed needs to see inflation coming down in a clear and convincing way.